linkslice/ZenPackLab/README.md

 Q: Should I use this?<br>
 A: No, no you shouldn't.<br>

+Q: Which tag should I use?
+A: If you're running an on-prem version 6.7 or earlier you should use centos.
+If later versions of cloud you should use ubuntu.

+Q: Should I use this?
+A: No, no you shouldn't.

 Although you shouldn't use this in any environment you care about, I'd still welcome bug fixes and PRs.
 I mostly just wanted to get it working and pushed onto the internet.

 [1] https://github.com/linkslice/ZenPackBuilderDocker